Kanazawa Odori: A Japanese Performing Art That Dates Back To the Edo Period

-The three chaya districts of Kanazawa date back to the Bunsei Era (文政) of the Edo Period.
+The three chaya districts (teahouse districts) of Kanazawa date back to the Bunsei Era (文政) of the Edo Period.

 The expansion and development of art and culture was highly supported throughout the Kaga Domain (加賀藩) and Noh theater became very popular at this time.